nationalarchives/design-system/src/content/dates-and-times/index.md

 ### Time

-Use the [24-hour notation](https://en.wikipedia.org/wiki/24-hour_clock) for writing times.

-Do not 0-prefix the hour:
+Use the [24-hour notation](https://en.wikipedia.org/wiki/24-hour_clock) for writing times and 0-prefix the hour:

-- 9:30
+- 09:30

 ## Ranges